Moshiii/ai-chatbot/python-agent/README.md

-# Canvas A2A Agent
+# Task A2A Agent

-A simple A2A agent that creates interactive task canvases for the chatbot.
+A Python A2A agent that handles task decomposition and job execution for the chatbot.

 ## Features

-- ✅ Creates task breakdowns with pre-assigned agents
+- ✅ Decomposes projects into jobs with pre-assigned agents
-- ✅ Simulates agent execution and responses
+- ✅ Executes jobs and streams real-time updates
-- ✅ Generates project summaries
+- ✅ Generates project execution summaries
 - ✅ Supports different project types (web, scraping, API, generic)
-- ✅ Streams real-time updates to chatbot
+- ✅ Uses `createTask` and `updateTask` tools for chatbot integration

 ## Quick Start